Sharapova named in India luxury housing fraud probe

 The website of the project quotes Sharapova as saying her goal was to "make the owners feel like they own something special and different".

 "Any celebrity who endorses any product technically becomes an agent for that company.
-No one would have invested in the project if Sharapova's name was not there," said Singh.
+No one would have invested in the project if Sharapova's name was not there," said Piyush Singh, a lawyer representing the complainant.

 The project in Gurgaon - a satellite city of the capital New Delhi - was supposed to be ready in 2016 but, Singh said, construction work was abandoned after builders collected millions from homebuyers.

-Police were not immediately available for comment on the case, which is being heard in a Delhi court.

-Calls to the developers also went unanswered.
-Sharapova has not commented on the case.
+Calls to the developers went unanswered.
+Sharapova has not yet commented on the case.

-The former world number one made almost US$30 million in 2015, according to Forbes, with US$23 million of that coming from endorsements like the project in Gurgaon.
+Sharapova, a former world number one, made almost US$30 million in 2015, according to Forbes, with US$23 million of that coming from endorsements.

 She has had a stop-start season since her controversial return to the game in April, following a 15-month doping ban.